Rickmancing the Stone

 "Rickmancing the Stone" is the second episode of the third season of the American science fiction television series Rick and Morty.
 Released on July 30, 2017, it follows main characters Rick Sanchez and Morty Smith as they enter a post-apocalyptic world to find the gemstone by the name of Isotope 322, also bringing Morty's sister Summer with them.
-The episode was written by Jane Becker and director by Dominic Polcino.
+The episode was written by Jane Becker and directed by Dominic Polcino.
 The title is a reference to the 1984 film Romancing the Stone with Michael Douglas.

 Plot

-Now divorced from Beth after the events of the previous episode, Jerry bids goodbye to Morty and an apathetic Summer and Rick and moves out of the house.
+Now divorced from Beth after the events of the previous episode, Jerry bids goodbye to Morty, an apathetic Summer and Rick and moves out of the house.
 Rick takes Morty and Summer to a post-apocalyptic version of Earth, where they are chased by a group of scavengers, known as Death Stalkers.
 Rick notices that the group is carrying a valuable rock of Isotope 322, so he and the kids join them in hope of stealing it.
 Summer falls in love with the Death Stalkers' leader Hemorrhage and their nihilistic lifestyle, while Morty is given the strength of a giant arm which he uses to vent his rage at his father through fighting in the Blood Dome.

 Rick steals the rock but is found out and pursued by the Death Stalkers.
 When Morty and Summer refuse to go with him, having found catharsis in the post-apocalyptic wasteland from their parents' divorce, he replaces them with androids to fool Beth.
 However the androids well-adjusted behaviour causes Beth to doubt her decision to divorce Jerry, forcing him to return to retrieve the real Summer and Morty.

 Morty's arm takes him in search of its previous owner's killer, after whose death the arm returns to normal and Morty decides to return home.
 He and Rick help the Death Stalkers use the Isotope to power a more advanced civilization.
 Summer's relationship with Hemorrhage subsequently falls apart in the comfort of modern suburbia and she decides to follow Rick and Morty back home.
 Before leaving, Rick steals the isotope.

 Summer reconciles with Jerry and Morty realizes he must live his own life.
 In the post-credits scene, as Jerry receives his unemployment check, a growling wolf appears and bullies him into handing it over.
 The wolf eats the check and regurgitates it, thus further ruining Jerry's new life.